jalupaja/Username-Generator/README.md

 - `pass20`			Create new password with length 20
 - `exit`            Exit the program

-- it is possible to create multiple random usernames at once: newLower3 will output 3 lowercase usernames (due to a bad random number generator, usernames might repeat here)
+- it is possible to create multiple random usernames at once: newLower3 will output 3 lowercase usernames

 # ToDo:
 - improve random number generator